History of Phitsanulok province: Prehistoric era

-Khmer Empire
+Song Khwae

-During the 11th century, the city of Phitsanulok was but a small Khmer outpost called Song Khwae, meaning two rivers.
+During the 11th century the site of Phitsanulok held a small settlement called Song Khwae, meaning two rivers, which a travel feature published by Siam Commercial Bank describes as a Khmer outpost.
 At that time, the Nan and Khwae Noi Rivers both flowed through the city, making it a strategic gateway to northern Thailand.
 The urban development of Phitsanulok, which began during the trail end of the era of the Khmer Empire, was to a great extent modeled on the earlier development of the Khmer capital city of Angkor in Cambodia.
 In fact, Angkor Wat, the chief temple of Angkor, was a temple to the god Vishnu, whereas Song Khwae's forthcoming new name Phitsanu-lok literally means Vishnu's Heaven.
+These are statements about architecture and about a name, and neither is evidence of administration.
+Baker and Pasuk record that Angkor-influenced settlements appeared in frontier areas around the Chao Phraya plain, Sukhothai and Si Satchanalai among them, and that "some historians have read this spread as waves of conquest"; they report the reading without saying what did happen.
+No temple-endowment inscription of the Angkorian provincial type has been found in the plain, and the hospital and fire-house foundations of Jayavarman VII reach no further west than Prachin Buri, a statement the same authors make for that reign alone.

 Singhanavati city-state

-In 1188, King Boromma Chayasiri of Singhanavati (a city-state kingdom originally centered on modern day Chiang Rai) is said to have expanded the city-state to include much of what is now Phitsanulok Province, and relocated the capital of his kingdom to Nakhon Thai, from where he ruled for a period of time.
+In 1188 King Boromma Chayasiri of Singhanavati, a city-state centred on modern Chiang Rai, is said to have expanded it to include much of what is now Phitsanulok Province.
+He moved his capital to Nakhon Thai and ruled from there for a time.
 The early city of Nakhon Thai thereby became the second urban center of the province, and one of the few urban areas in the Nan Basin, at that time, not situated directly on the banks of the Nan River.
 Rather, Nakhon Thai was situated at the foothills of the Phetchabun Mountains along one of the main tributaries of the Khwae Noi River.
 Nakhon Thai's period as a major urban center was short lived, however, as the throne of Singhanavati moved on.
 The predominant city of the region throughout the Sukhothai and Ayutthaya period, as well as in modern times, would be Phitsanulok, due to the city's prime location at a major tributarial junction of the Nan River.
-As a historical sidenote, the fourth successor after Boromma Chayasiri to the throne of Singhanavati (which survived through the Sukhothai era) was the famous King Ramathibodi I who became the first King of Ayutthaya in 1351, marking the dawn of the Ayuttahaya period of Thai history.
+Singhanavati survived through the Sukhothai era.
+The fourth successor after Boromma Chayasiri on its throne was Ramathibodi I, who became the first king of Ayutthaya in 1351.